mklemos/RadioSummary/README.md

 You will be prompted to enter the name of the radio station.
 After entering a valid station name, the system will begin processing the stream.

 ## Configuration
-Edit the `config.py` file to add or modify the list of radio stations and other settings such as transcription and summarization preferences.
+Edit the `stream_utils.py` file to add or modify the list of radio stations.

 ## Contributing
 Contributions to the project are welcome.
 Please follow these steps: